3 Steps to Prevent Accidental Fire Sprinkler Activation

-A fire sprinkler, as this recent viral video shows, is an effective fire safety tool—but it can be unintentionally discharged when it is accidentally set off by friendly fire or a fire sprinkler head is struck or sheared off by a person or equipment.
+A fire sprinkler is an effective fire safety tool.
+However, it can be unintentionally discharged when it is accidentally set off by friendly fire or a fire sprinkler head is struck or sheared off by a person or equipment.

 Accidental fire sprinkler activation can be very disruptive to your business and cost a lot of time and money as a deluge of water floods your building.
 You can call 911, but from there you’ll wait: and a typical fire sprinkler head for a commercial system (not including high-risk or special hazard systems which are much higher) will discharge between 20-40 gallons of water each minute that you wait for emergency responders, which could easily be 10-15 minutes.
 Even if help arrives in five minutes, at least 100-200 gallons of water fills your building, resulting in significant water damage and expense.

 So how can you prevent these accidents and save your business from significant costs, claims and damages?

 Teach your employees the fire sprinkler basics.
 Typically, if one sprinkler head goes off, they don’t all go off (not including high-risk or special hazard fire sprinkler systems).
 Depending on the type of your hazardous work environment, each sprinkler comes with a heat-sensitive element with a different preset temperature that determines when it responds to heat from fire.
 Only those sprinkler heads in the immediate vicinity of the fire activate and discharge water.

 Fire sprinkler heads, if tampered with, struck by tools or equipment, or damaged, can also go off without warning.
 Make sure your employees know never to hang seasonal decorations from sprinkler heads, which is a very common cause of accidental fire sprinkler activation discharge.

 Only use approved cages or guards, made of tough metal that surrounds fire sprinkler heads, to protect them from being damaged if lightly struck.
 Also, mark areas around sprinklers that could be exposed to accidental impact.